Zorobay/DiPTeR/README.md

 DiPTer is a tool to create procedurally generated textures that are fully differentiable.

- :warning:**This project is in very early β and has just been started.
+ :warning:**This project is in β phase.
 Expect nothing to work!**:warning:

 ## Setup

-### Install dependencies
+### Install dependencies :warning: NOT UPDATED YET :warning:

 Python dependencies can be installed from the `environment.yaml` file using conda.
 However, I've had problems installing from this format before, so as an alternative, install from the `env.txt` file instead using `conda env create --file env.txt`.